the-hideout/stash/SECURITY.md

 ## Supported Versions

-The `main` branch of this repo is considered active and supported for all security concerns
+The `main` branch of this repo is considered active and supported for all security concerns.

 ## Reporting a Vulnerability